AJFree458/opus3_pgenerator/README.md

 This project is to create a random password generator, using input from a user.
 This application runs on a browser with dynamically updating HTML and CSS run by Javascript.

+This password generator is meant for those that want a strong password for sensitive data protection.

 ## Table of Contents